GoodFaithParadigm8/constitution/index.md

 ### SECTION 2.4
 - Election of Officers
-	- Candidates for each office shall be presented by the nominating committee at the regular meeting in May.
+	- Candidates for each office shall be presented by the nominating committee at the regular meeting in December.
 Nominations from the floor will be taken before voting at the regular meeting in June.
 Candidates must have given their permission to run, verbally to three (3) members or in writing.
-Officers shall be elected by ballot and installed at the regular July meeting. - 1 - Constitution and Bylaws of [NAME OF SOCIETY]
+Officers shall be elected by ballot and installed at the regular July meeting. - 1 - Constitution and Bylaws of Good Faith Paradigm.

 ## ARTICLE 3
 ### SECTION 3.1